-If you want to see which design elements are assigned to which layer, you can turn on the display of layer colors:
+If you want to see which design elements are assigned to which layer, you can make TFORMer display the layer colors.
+Use the menu Layout ▶ Layers | Show Layers to toggle between the following two display modes.

-By default all design elements are displayed in their printing color (see left).
+Per default "Show Layers" is disabled.
+All design elements are displayed in their printing color.